bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 *[Causal Inference for the Brave and True; Matheus Facure Alves (2022)](https://matheusfacure.github.io/python-causality-handbook/landing-page.html)*

+### What is the difference between Correlated Variables and Confounding Variables?
+> With correlated variables, the problem is one of commission: including different variables that have a similar predictive relationship with the response.
+With confounding variables, the problem is one of omission: an important variable is not included in the regression equation.
+Naive interpretation of the equation coefficients can lead to invalid conclusions.

+*Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

 ### Which features/controls/predictors should we add to a Causal Inference model?
 > We should add controls that are both correlated with the treatment and the outcome (confounder).
 We should also add controls that are good predictors of the outcome, even if they are not confounders, because they lower the variance of our estimates.
 However, we should NOT add controls that are just good predictors of the treatment, because they will increase the variance of our estimates.

 *[Causal Inference for the Brave and True; Matheus Facure Alves (2022)](https://matheusfacure.github.io/python-causality-handbook/landing-page.html)*

+### What is the Vast Search Effect?
+> Bias or nonreproducibility resulting from repeated data modeling, or modeling data with large numbers of predictor variables. [...]
+Typical forms of selection bias in statistics, in addition to the vast search effect, include nonrandom sampling, cherry-picking data, selection of time intervals that accentuate a particular statistical effect, and stopping an experiment when the results look “interesting.”

+*Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

 ## Feature Engineering